ivobeerens-nl/blog/content/blog/2014/05/reset-the-root-password-on-an-esxi-server/index.md

   - "reset"
   - "VMware"
 author: Ivo Beerens
+url: /2014/05/21/reset-the-root-password-on-an-esxi-server/
 ---

+Some time ago I needed to make a SSH connection to a new installed ESXi server.
+The default root password the customer was using was not working.
+The admin who installed the ESXi server didn’t known the password anymore.
+So i needed to reset the password.
+The VMware Knowledge Base states the following on resetting the root password on ESXi:

 > Reinstalling the ESXi host is the only supported way to reset a password on ESXi.
 Any other method may lead to a host failure or an unsupported configuration due to the complex nature of the ESXi architecture.
 ESXi does not have a service console and as such traditional Linux methods of resetting a password, such as single-user mode do not apply.
-[Link](http://kb.VMware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1317898)
+[Link](https://kb.vmware.com/s/article/1317898)

 I didn’t have the time to reinstall the ESXi server.I remember that Host Profiles has an option to reset the root password.
 Host Profiles is a feature of the Enterprise plus license.
 The customer license was Enterprise and not Enterprise Plus.
 So I requested a 60 day trail license of VMware vSphere.
 The trail include a Enterprise Plus license.